![]() |

 On-line help is lacking and is planned, but there is no current estimate for when you will begin to see this.
 Meanwhile, as mentioned above, you will need to read some amount of introductory material to make sense of using the program.
 As time goes on, we hope to adjust some of the user interface to enable faster learning.

 Mike Wolfberg is a highly experienced programmer, with several decades of software development experience.
 Mike's computer use began in the early 1960's, when he was an undergraduate student at M.I.T.
 After completing his B.S. degree, Mike continued his formal education at the University of Pennsylvania, where he received one of the early Ph.D.'s in Computer Science.
-Mike has been an expert Scrabble® player since 1980, and he attributes his fast rise to a high level of play to his use of computers, before they were so prevalent in the game.
+Mike has been an expert SCRABBLE player since 1980, and he attributes his fast rise to a high level of play to his use of computers, when they were not so prevalent for the game.

-WHAT is a relatively large program, designed, developed, and documented by Mike in about 1 1/2 years of hard work.
-Mike intends to support and extend this program, hoping to be able to devote much attention to this project for the foreseeable future.
+WHAT is a relatively large program, initially designed, developed, and documented by Mike in about 1 1/2 years of hard work.
+Mike has since supported and extended this program extensively, devoting much attention to this project for many years, and he intends to continue with this work into the foreseeable future.

-Current flyers, produced especially for the 2007 Players Championship held in Dayton, OH, can be seen here: front and back.
-The one-page tutorial on the back uses the OWL2 lexicon.
+Current flyers can be seen here: front and back.
+The one-page tutorial on the back uses the OWL3 lexicon.

 To communicate with me about WHAT, please send me e-mail at: what@wolfberg.net